trading-strategies | 04-11-25

 Why Internal Copy Trading Exists?

-Without a copy-trading tool, many professional traders manage multiple accounts efficiently through advanced trading platforms such as Rithmic, Tradovate, and WealthCharts.
+Without a copy-trading tool, many professional traders manage multiple accounts efficiently through advanced trading platforms such as Rithmic, Tradovate, and WealthCharts—especially when navigating the differences in futures vs stocks trading requirements across accounts.

 “Automation should simplify execution, not substitute for skill.
 The best traders use technology to amplify discipline, not to escape it.”